 Available potential energy can be generated globally through differential heating which amplifies the global meridional temperature gradient and gives the troposphere in the mid-latitudes a baroclinic structure favourable to the growth of extra-tropical weather systems (Peixoto and Oort, 1992).
 In the Lorenz energy cycle (Lorenz, 1955) the interaction between different types of energy reservoirs is represented by conversion terms while surface heat exchange appears in energy generation and dissipation terms.
-Global estimates of these terms have been computed (Oort, 1964; Oort and Peixoto, 1974; Ulbrich and Speth, 1991; Li et al., 2007; Marques et al., 2009) and they are found to differ not only in time from seasonal to inter-annual scales, but also

-- 75 depending on the type of data variability considered, be it purely temporal, spatial or a combinations of these.
+Global estimates of these terms have been computed (Oort, 1964; Oort and Peixoto, 1974; Ulbrich and Speth, 1991; Li et al., 2007; Marques et al., 2009) and they are found to differ not only in time from seasonal to inter-annual scales, but also depending on the type of data variability considered, be it purely temporal, spatial or a combinations of these.
 For example, Oort (1964) found that generation of eddy available potential energy was negative in a spatial domain, whereas in a mixed space-time domain this was found to be positive.
-Ulbrich and Speth (1991) further decomposed eddy energy into stationary and transient components and estimated the former their generation to be positive and the latter to be negative for for the stationary and negative for the transient component.
-Their estimates were based on January and July (averaged from 1980 to - 80 1986 + and shared the same signs, although with a difference in magnitude.
+Ulbrich and Speth (1991) further decomposed eddy energy into stationary and transient components and estimated the former to be positive and the latter to be negative for January and July (averaged from 1980 to 1986) although with a difference in magnitude.